kostasb/github-org-indexer/README.md

 ## Overview

-A tool that receives a GitHub organization name as parameter and indexes the repository names, along with all the repository’s respective tags to an Elasticsearch instance.
+A Python tool that receives a GitHub organization name as parameter and indexes the repository names along with all the repository’s respective tags to an Elasticsearch instance.

 ## Usage